Hegemege/UnityUtilities/README.md

 -   GenericManager.cs

     -   Abstract base class to be inherited from when creating singleton managers.
 If a singleton of the class already exists, new objects will be immediately destroyed when `InitializeSingleton()` is called.
+However, the Awake call will be finished by the MonoBehaviour

         -   Usage